kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

 >
 > Answer:

---- question 8 fill here ---
+The total code coverage of our code is 80% out of the source code we decided to test.
+Even if the code coverage is close to, or around 100%, we would not trust it to be error free.
+Code coverage only signifies the amount of code that is used by tests.
+Code coverage does not guarantee handling of all possible edge cases, validity of output, or the detection of critical bugs leading to unexpected behaviour.
+While it is generally better to strive for higher code coverage percentage, It can sometimes lead to "does-not-throw" tests, where the code is simply called without any additional checks to the validity of it's output.

 ### Question 9

-> **Did you workflow include using branches and pull requests?
+> **Did your workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**
 > **pull request can help improve version control.**
 >
 > Recommended answer length: 100-200 words.